sensiolabs/melody/doc/features.md

 $app->run();
 ```

-Beware of YAML syntax:
+Beware that `CONFIG` section contents must comply with YAML syntax restrictions:

-* `- silex/silex: *` without quotes is an invalid YAML
+* `- "silex/silex: *"` without quotes is an invalid YAML.
-* `- silex/silex: ~1.2` without quotes is a YAML object and refused by melody
+* `- "silex/silex: ~1.2"` without quotes is a YAML object and refused by melody.
-* `- -S` without quotes is an array of arrays
+* `- "-S"` without quotes is an array of arrays.